ogghst/grownode/docs/reference.md

 ```

-## Build Your own Leaf
+## Build your own Leaf

-This section is intended for users that wants to build new leaves.
-It's a rather simple task and many working examples are present in `leaves` folder.
+This section is intended for users that want to build new leaves.
+It's a rather simple task and many working examples are present in the `leaves` folder.

 In order to approach to this topic, you must know the parameter API features.